Your Photoshop journey begins with the home screen!

 Let’s start by opening a photo, from the home screen, by clicking on a thumbnail.
 Now, let’s say your working on the image: editing, adding some text, etc..

 There’s actually a better way.
 In my opinion.
-If you know that the photo you need is one of the twenty photos on your home screen you can actually go back to it… without closing your existing document.
+If you know that the photo you need is one of the twenty files on your home screen, you can actually go back to it… without closing your existing document.

 In the top left of your Photoshop workspace, you’ll find a “house” icon (see image to the left).
 Click on it.